semodi/libnxc/README.md

 int nxc_func_get_family(nxc_func_type* p);
 int nxc_func_get_family_from_path(std::string model);
 ```
-We provide to methods to check the type of a functional depending on whether the functional
+We provide two methods to check the type of a functional depending on whether the functional
 has already been loaded an initialized (`nxc_func_get_family`) or whether we want to
 check the functional type without loading it (`nxc_func_get_family_from_path`)